 35 Questions First-Time Worship Guests Are Probably Asking

 We are often good at considering worship details during the services but don’t always consider worship distractions before and after those services.
-We assume the theological depth of our worship will encourage first-time visitors to return and even stay.
+We assume the theological depth of our worship will encourage first-time worship guests to return and even stay.
 And that might actually be true if they could ever see past our spatial and structural blind spots.

 We’ve all heard the adage about only getting one shot at a first impression.
 So in addition to evaluating sermons and songs, we should also evaluate our worship spaces and structures.
 Those first-time guests are inevitably asking themselves questions about their worship service visits.
 If we ask those same questions preemptively before they visit, then maybe their answers will be positive ones when they actually do visit.